Joey Meneses Preview, Player Props: Nationals vs. Yankees

 Joey Meneses At The Plate

-- Among qualified hitters in MLB, he ranks 19th in batting average, 69th in on-base percentage, and 92nd in slugging.
+- Among qualified hitters in MLB play, he ranks 18th in batting average, 68th in on-base percentage, and 92nd in slugging.

-- Meneses has picked up a hit in 83 of 117 games this season, with multiple hits 37 times.
+- Meneses has reached base via a hit in 83 games this year (of 118 played), and had multiple hits in 37 of those games.

-- He has hit a long ball in nine games this year (7.7%), homering in 2.2% of his trips to the plate.
+- In 7.6% of his games this year, he has hit a home run, and 2.1% of his trips to the plate.

-- Meneses has had at least one RBI in 35.0% of his games this season (41 of 117), with more than one RBI 16 times (13.7%).
-He has also accounted for three or more of his team's runs in eight contests.
+- Meneses has driven in a run in 41 games this season (34.7%), including 16 games with more than one RBI (13.6%).
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 41.0% of his games this season, with two or more runs scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.